syncfusion-content/extension-docs/Extension/Blazor-Scaffolder-Extension/Visual-Studio-Code/download-and-installation.md

 ---
 layout: post
 title: Download and Installation | Syncfusion
-description: Learn how to download and install Syncfusion Blazor Scaffolder Extension for Visual Studio Code.
+description: Learn how to download and install the Syncfusion Blazor UI Scaffolder Extension in Visual Studio Code to simplify project setup.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug